 Playfoam Alphabet Mat

 Have a sensory learner?
-These mats are a fun way to move and shape letters.
-A good tool to have on hand as older children are doing homework.
+Sensory toys aren’t always in a bin!
+These abc play mats are a fun way to move and shape letters.
+A good tool to have on hand as older children work on their homework.

 A to Z Magnatab